 a private (closed) network: an entity (e.g., a company in its own premises, a municipality, etc.) can deploy all of the elements of Figure 1 and run the network

-a public (open) network: an entity (a network provider) can deploy all of the elements of Figure 1 except the end nodes and offer, as mentioned above, the connectivity to anyone intending to deploy sensor/actuators end node and related applications for different purposes.
+a public (open) network: an entity (a network provider) can deploy all of the elements of Figure 1 except the end nodes and offer, as mentioned above, the connectivity to anyone intending to deploy sensor/actuator end nodes and related applications for different purposes.

 The map below represents only the announced open networks that are available for end users to benefit from the connectivity.
 For the purpose of this document, one can see that in the vast of the countries members of CEPT there are already public (open) networks available.